- Home

 Once you’ve got your stack of pictures, grab a cup of tea and get comfortable.
 Then spend some time going through your collection and identifying any images, words, colours, or patterns that you feel represent your goals and aspirations, or connect with you on an emotional level.

 The cuttings don’t necessarily have to be physical interpretations of how you would like your life to look.
-Try to focus more on how the images of words make you feel.
+Try to focus more on how the images and words make you feel.

-For example, if one of your goals is working through your anxiety and coming up with coping strategies to help you feel calmer and more relaxed, then you could use an image of a beach, with an idyllic sunset and crystal clear waters – maybe because it makes you feel calm, which represents how you’d like to feel more often.
+For example, if one of your goals is working through your anxiety and coming up with coping strategies to help you feel calmer and more relaxed, then you could use an image of a beach, with an idyllic sunset and crystal clear waters.
+This may make you feel calm, which represents how you’d like to feel more often.

-Or if you’re interested in finding a romantic partner, then you could choose an image that represents love to you – perhaps something red or a couple holding hands.
+Or, if you’re interested in finding a romantic partner, you could choose an image that represents love to you – perhaps something like a couple holding hands.
 Every word or image you choose should make you feel positive or inspired.

 3. Make a collage of your words and images

-Once you have collected enough words and images to put on your board, you can take as long as you like to arrange them into a composition that’s visually appealing to you, and makes the most sense to you.
+Once you’ve collected enough words and images to put on your board, you can take as long as you like to arrange them in a way that’s visually appealing, and makes the most sense to you.
 This part is very personal, so be as creative as you wish.
 Remember that there are no rules.

 If at this point your vision board consists only of pictures, it can be helpful to add some words to your board.
 These can be handwritten or printed, and will reflect how you want to feel and/or how you’d like your life to look.
 For example, ‘strong’, ‘financially secure’, ‘loved’ and so on.